NASA-AMMOS/3DTilesRendererJS/README.md

 # API

+See the [plugins documentation](./PLUGINS.md) for GLTFLoader extension plugins, TilesRenderer plugins, and extra classes.

 ## TilesRenderer

 _extends `THREE.EventDispatcher`` & [TilesRendererBase](https://github.com/NASA-AMMOS/3DTilesRendererJS/blob/master/src/base/TilesRendererBase.js), which can be used to implement a 3d tiles renderer in other engines_